 Over the years, IPO has received coveted awards for artistic excellence.
 The Illinois Council of Orchestras named IPO the "Illinois Professional Orchestra of the Year" in 1992 and again in 2010.
 In 2007 the IPO’s Board of Directors established the Ruth D. and Ken M. Davee Excellence in the Arts Award to honor an individual or organization whose vision, leadership, and achievements have resulted in major contributions to the arts and music.
 Past honorees include the Illinois Arts Council, Interlochen Center for the Arts, James Ginsberg of Cedille Records, Larry Johnson, and 98.7 WFMT-FM Radio Network.

 In May, 2011, Carmon DeLeone became Conductor Laureate of the IPO.
 In June 2012, after an international search process, the IPO appointed David Danzmayr as Music Director of the Illinois Philharmonic Orchestra.
-Maestro Danzmayr served from 2012-2016, and the IPO is currently conducting a search for the next Music Director.
+Maestro Danzmayr served from 2012-2016.

 On May 9, 2017, the IPO Board of Directors announced the hiring of Stilian Kirov as Music Director.
 Maestro Kirov joins the IPO as it begins its 40th Anniversary Season with concerts in Ozinga Chapel at Trinity Christian College, Palos Heights.